sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 <img src="./images/vote-app-results.png" alt="Vote App Results" width="900">

-`At this point you should have the demo application up and running`
+`At this point you should have the vote application up and running`

 ## View the VM in the OpenShift Console